Cataract: Epidemiology

 Age-related cataracts are responsible for 51% of world blindness, about 20 million people.
 Globally, cataracts cause moderate to severe disability in 53.8 million (2004), 52.2 million of whom are in low and middle income countries.

 In many countries, surgical services are inadequate, and cataracts remain the leading cause of blindness.
 Even where surgical services are available, low vision associated with cataracts may still be prevalent as a result of long waits for, and barriers to, surgery, such as cost, lack of information and transportation problems.

 In the United States, age-related lens changes have been reported in 42% between the ages of 52 and 64, 60% between the ages 65 and 74, and 91% between the ages of 75 and 85.
 Cataracts affect nearly 22 million Americans age 40 and older.
 By age 80, more than half of all Americans have cataracts.
 Direct medical costs for cataract treatment are estimated at $6.8 billion annually.

 In the eastern Mediterranean region, cataracts are responsible for over 51% of blindness.
 Access to eye care in many countries in this region is limited.
 Childhood-related cataracts are responsible for 5–20% of world childhood blindness.

+Vision loss due to cataracts increases the risk of dementia in the elderly population, increases the likelihood of falls and road traffic accidents, and by detrimental effects on the quality of life increases mortality.

 History

 Cataract surgery was first described by the Ayurvedic physician, Suśruta (about 5th century BCE) in Sushruta Samhita in ancient India.
-Most of the methods mentioned focus on hygiene.
+Most of the methods focused on hygiene.
 Follow-up treatments include bandaging of the eye and covering the eye with warm butter.
-References to cataracts and their treatment in Ancient Rome are also found in 29 AD in De Medicinae, the work of the Latin encyclopedist Aulus Cornelius Celsus.
+Cataracts and their treatment in Ancient Rome are discussed in De Medicinae (29 CE) by the Latin encyclopedist Aulus Cornelius Celsus.
 Archaeological evidence of eye surgery in the Roman era also exists.

-Galen of Pergamon (ca. 2nd century CE), a prominent Greek physician, surgeon and philosopher, performed an operation similar to modern cataract surgery.
+Galen of Pergamon (2nd century CE), the Greek physician, described an operation similar to modern cataract surgery.
 Using a needle-shaped instrument, Galen attempted to remove the cataract-affected lens of the eye.

-Muslim ophthalmologist Ammar Al-Mawsili, in his The Book of Choice in Ophthalmology, written circa 1000 CE, wrote of his invention of a syringe and the technique of cataract extraction while experimenting with it on a patient.
+The Arab ophthalmologist Ammar Al-Mawsili, in his The Book of Choice in Ophthalmology, written circa 1000 CE, wrote of his invention of a syringe and the technique of cataract extraction while experimenting with it on a patient.

+In 1468 Abiathar Crescas, a Jewish physician and astrologer of the Crown of Aragon, famously removed the cataracts of King John II of Aragon, restoring his eyesight.